rahammer/Object-Orientated-Programming/README.md

 # Object-Orientated Programming

-This is the work I completed in my college course at Arizona State University for my course in Object-Orientated Computing
+This is the work showing the skills I completed and learned at Arizona State University for my course in Object-Orientated Computing